audreyazura/HitoriDenshi_deprecated/README.md

 # Depedency

-In order to build this software, you will need my [CommonUtils library](https://github.com/audreyazura/CommonUtils).
+In order to build this software, you will need my [CommonUtils library package](https://github.com/audreyazura/CommonUtils).